From the ground up

 As we develop plans for our second headquarters in Arlington, we are looking to foster a sense of place for our teams and community residents.
 We are looking to build an urban campus that will allow our employees to think creatively, to be a part of the surrounding community, and to remain connected to the region’s unique culture and environment.
 As with our Seattle headquarters, we plan to invest in developing a new headquarters in Arlington that will grow alongside its neighbors, supporting local businesses, building new public spaces for all to enjoy, and integrating sustainable design features throughout our campus.

 In Arlington, this vision is starting to take shape.
-This week, we filed our proposed development plans, and today, we’re excited to share more about the first phase of new construction of our campus.
+We have filed our proposed development plans, and we’re excited to share more about the first phase of new construction of our campus.
 Amazon HQ2 is part of the Metropolitan Park site, an existing urban renewal and development project in National Landing.
-The first phase of our “ground-up” construction will see the redevelopment of a block of vacant warehouses into two new LEED Gold-certified buildings, new retail space for area businesses, and plenty of open space for the community to enjoy.
+The first phase of our “ground-up” construction will see the redevelopment of a block of vacant warehouses into two new LEED Platinum-certified buildings, new retail space for area businesses, and plenty of open space for the community to enjoy.
 These buildings are the first step to creating an urban campus where our future 25,000 employees and the local community can live, work and play.

 Here are some highlights of the new site: